Illustration by Alex Noriega

 In no other family of sports/games is FSD as prevalent a factor in terms of strategy – if it is indeed present at all – as it is in team invasion games.
 GDR’s brigade of monetised technical experts did not have to consider FSD when they were training track and field athletes.
 The gymnastics coaches did not have to consider the synchronised reactions of their participants to a volatile game environment when drilling acrobatics on the beam.
 The swimming trainers did not have to attempt to orchestrate the movements of team members in relation to constantly changing surroundings.

-The vast majority of these medal hauls were achieved in sports where the competition environment is exactly similar to that of the training environment.
+The vast majority of these medal hauls were achieved in sports where the competitive environment is exactly similar to that of the training environment.
 The gymnastic apparatus does not move.
 The swimming lanes don’t fluctuate in width.
 The races do not change in length.

 The most that athletes competing in these types of sports – the sports that the communist states excelled in – would have to alter their approach in competition, would be a tweak to the pacing.
 If an opponent is looking particularly strong then perhaps some in-game modifications to the strategy should be made.
 Sure, this takes the ability to recognise the situation but it still essentially boils down to how well conditioned the athlete is.
 Do they possess the correct physical, technical and psychological attributes to increase their pacing?

-These are the attributes – with their space age approach to conditioning and relaxed approach to substance abuse – that the GDR and other similar regimes excelled in controlling and subsequently perfecting.
+These are the attributes – with their space-age approach to conditioning and relaxed approach to substance abuse – that the GDR and other similar regimes excelled in controlling and subsequently perfecting.
 But they couldn’t establish requisite control of team invasion games.
 The complexity and fluidity of the strategic and tactical elements of these sports proved too much for their systematic and repetition based approach to athlete conditioning.
 The performance arenas of major football tournaments defiantly refused to adhere to the will of their would-be masters; for football is nobody’s slave.

 At this juncture it is important to acknowledge that obtaining an increased level of influence and control of strategic concepts such as FSD in football does not decrease Anderson and Sally’s 50 percent randomness in relation to game outcome.
 A coach is working within their 50 percent.
 Anderson and Sally conclude that: ‘We cannot control chance.
 We have to accept that half the time, what happens out there on the pitch is not in our hands.
 The rest of football, the other 50 percent, though, is for each team to determine.’